gpaddis/magento1-docker-phpunit/README.md

 ## Reset
 If you mess up the test database, simply run the `setup.sh` script again.
 This will reset and rebuild container + database and will allow you to start with a fresh setup.

+## Troubleshooting
+### Performance on MacOS
+In general, you should increase the GBs available for Docker on MacOS to at lease 4 (default is 2) to have an acceptable performance.
+Check out [this guide](https://engageinteractive.co.uk/blog/making-docker-faster-on-mac).